dehun/site/pages/articles/15_nov_2018-Better than IO, part 2.md

 ## wtf is algebra ##
 Algebra in this case is just set of objects and operations.
 It's just a way to describe your computation.
-In other words it's embeded dsl.
+In other words it's embedded dsl.

 ## testing ##
 Testing is straightforward.
 You don't have to use `IO` for testing, `Id` will be just fine.